The PAYE Cap: How does this affect my clients’ R&D claims?

 When will I have to start taking account of the cap?

-The applies to any accounting periods ending after 1st April 2021, so it’ll be a few months before most advisors will have to start applying the cap when calculating the available tax credits.
-Claims for R&D tax made for accounting periods that start before the 1st April 2021 and finish after will need to consider the cap for the period that falls after this date.
+The applies to any accounting periods beginning after 1st April 2021, so it’ll be a few months before most advisors will have to start applying the cap when calculating the available tax credits.
+Claims for R&D tax made for accounting periods longer than 12 months that straddle 1st April 2021 will need to consider the cap for the period that starts after this date.
+For example, for a period of account of 18 months starting on 1 January 2021, the cap would be applicable from the accounting period starting 1 January 2022.

 How does the cap work?